dominsights/gateway/README.md

 - Add rabbitMq settings (if not using the defaults);
 - Configure the url for the Bank Simulator SignalR Hub (optional if you are using the IISExpress configuration);

+Testing:

+- I added a postman collection with some requests you can use to play using Postman;

 Architecture diagram:

 ![Architecture diagram](https://github.com/domicioam/gateway/blob/master/Architecture.png)